Resource Management at Home

 Looking in our Bins helps us see where we can make changes to reduce what we throw out.
 Initially, as your landfill bin fills more slowly, you may notice you create more recycling, but gradually this will diminish as you reduce, re-use and re-purpose.
 You'll notice you're putting your bins out less often, and have the satisfaction of saving money by NOT buying so many bin tags.

-Visit LiveLightly.nz and find out if you're Future Fit.
-Take the Quiz to discover your impact on the planet and actions you can take to reduce this at futurefit.nz
+Visit futurefit.nz and take the Quiz to discover your impact on the planet and actions you can take to reduce it.

 Use Beeswax Wraps and re-usable containers to keep food fresh.